MachuEngine/SpeechCommandTransformer/README.md

-# 🗞️ attention is all you need
+# 🗞️ attention is all you need - Review
 [Attention is all you need](https://arxiv.org/abs/1706.03762)

 "Attention Is All You Need" (2017) introduces the Transformer model, a neural network architecture that replaces recurrent layers with self-attention mechanisms, significantly improving performance in natural language processing (NLP) tasks.

 * Self-Attention Mechanism – The model processes input sequences in parallel, using scaled dot-product attention to capture dependencies across words regardless of their distance.

 * Multi-Head Attention – Multiple attention mechanisms run in parallel, allowing the model to focus on different parts of the input simultaneously.

 * Positional Encoding – Since Transformers lack recurrence, they use positional encodings to maintain word order information.

-* Encoder-Decoder Structure – The model consists of:
+* Encoder-Decoder Structure –
+    The model consists of:
-* Encoder: Processes input sequences using stacked self-attention and feed-forward layers.
+        Encoder: Processes input sequences using stacked self-attention and feed-forward layers.
-* Decoder: Generates output sequences using self-attention, encoder-decoder attention, and feed-forward layers.
+        Decoder: Generates output sequences using self-attention, encoder-decoder attention, and feed-forward layers.

 * Improved Efficiency – Unlike RNNs, which process sequences sequentially, Transformers use parallelization, leading to faster training and better scalability.

 * Breakthrough in NLP – The Transformer significantly outperforms previous models in machine translation and becomes the foundation for models like BERT, GPT, and T5.
 ---
 # Project